Aryaman33/songwriter-style-analysis/README.md

 # songwriter-style-analysis
 Domain Applications Project - M.Sc.
+Data Analytics
-Data Analytics Analyzing songwriter and producer "fingerprints" through computational stylometry and natural language processing.
+## Analysing songwriter and producer "fingerprints" through computational stylometry and natural language processing.
 This project investigates whether distinctive writing patterns can be identified across different performing artists when songs are written by the same songwriter or produced by the same producer.